 - the action of absorbing and continuing to hold a substance.

 Do you know what your retention rate is?
 Do you care?
 Has it changed in the last few years?
-I recently spoke with a CEO whose company has a turnover rate over 115% and stated that was “just the nature of our industry.”
+I recently spoke with a CEO whose company has a turnover rate of over 115% and stated that was “just the nature of our industry.”
 Perhaps this is true in some instances, but high churn rates are usually cause for concern.
-Lowering an organization’s turnover percentage creates a work environment that employees—particularly the more talented ones—want to remain in for the long haul.
-Benefits include: increasing productivity, substantially reducing recruiting costs and significantly boosting morale.
-Best-in-class organizations know their ongoing retention rate, and set goals to increase its year-over-year.
+Lowering an organization’s turnover percentage creates a positive work environment that encourages employees—particularly the more talented ones—to remain for the long haul.
+Benefits of high retention include increased productivity, substantially reduced recruiting costs and significantly boosted morale.
+Best-in-class organizations know their ongoing retention rate and set goals to improve it year-over-year.

 You know them—write down three to five names right now.
-Confirm this list with your leadership team.
-Once the list if finalized, go talk to these people.
+Confirm the list with your leadership team.
+Once the names are finalized, talk to these people.
 Ask them why do they stay?
-What is it about your company or organization that they appreciate, enjoy or like about working in your group, team, department or company?
+What is it about your company or organization that makes them enjoy working in your group, team, department, or company?

-Write down what they share with you.
-Share the items with your peers and your leadership team.
-Take some actions based on the feedback/input.
+Write down what they tell you and share the items with the leadership team.
+Take concrete actions based on their input.
 Make sure your colleagues recognize these actions are based on what you heard and what was requested—people like being heard.

 We recently completed this exercise and here are some of the items great employees shared:

-Remember perks don’t equal culture.
-Retention of your key employees takes more than a few “atta boys”; more than an occasional thank you, and or an annual cash award.
-A culture of retention is when your great people recruit and support each other to build great culture.
-When you make efforts to retain employees who rank among your top talent, you're not just keeping your best and brightest around, other employees may be motivated too by seeing success and hard work rewarded and as a result, steps up their own efforts.
-These employee retention techniques work on many levels and have the potential to create a positive snowball effect on the entire company and the company’s culture.
+Remember, perks don’t equal culture.
+Keeping your key employees takes more than a few pats on the back and a foosball table.
+A culture of retention is when your great people recruit and support each other.
+By retaining employees who rank among your top talent, you're not just keeping your best and brightest around; other employees will be motivated by seeing success and hard work rewarded and, as a result, step up their efforts.
+Additionally, these employee retention techniques have the potential to create a positive snowball effect on the entire company and the company’s culture.